 Jessica is a Registered Psychotherapist, Dance Movement Psychotherapist, educator, and dance artist working in private practice in Toronto, where she offers individual and group therapy, as well as educational and personal development workshops.
 She completed her MA in Dance Movement Psychotherapy in the UK, where she researched the benefits of DMT for survivors of sexual trauma, and worked in adult and childhood mental health in hospital, community and school settings.
 Jessica's passion is to create supportive spaces where clients can access their embodied intuition and explore the richness of their internal world through creative movement.
 She is a firm believer in the transformative power of dance and movement, and is committed to supporting the development of DMT as a profession in Canada.

-Shaila is completing her DMT training through the Alternate Route in combination with sensorimotor psychotherapy.
-She works full-time as a health educator and training specialist in post-secondary education.
-She enjoys offering body-based movement and dance workshops to allow for creative explorations focusing on embodying resiliency and accessing innate pleasure and sensuality as a form of empowerment.
+Shaila has completed DMT training through the Alternate Route program at the NCDT.
+She is practicing as pre-licenced therapist combining somatics and sensorimotor psychotherapy.
+Shaila enjoys offering body-based movement and dance workshops to allow for creative explorations focusing on embodying resiliency and accessing innate pleasure and sensuality as a form of empowerment.
 Her teaching style incorporates anti-oppressive and a trauma-informed lens.
-Shaila also likes to provide practical ways that movement can support our nervous-system regulation as well be a potent form of mindfulness beyond sitting meditation.
+Shaila also likes to provide practical ways that movement can support our nervous-system regulation as well as be a potent form of mindfulness beyond sitting meditation.
 She has completed her Masters in Dance at York University.

 Sandra is completing her Masters in Counselling Psychology at Yorkville University and the Alternate Route dance/movement therapist training offered by the National Centre of Dance Therapy in Montreal.
 She recently obtained Registered Psychotherapist (Qualifying) designation from the College of Registered Psychotherapists of Ontario (CRPO).
 Sandra ascribes to the philosophy that movement allows for healing by bypassing the complexities inherent in verbal and cognitive interpretations of emotion.
 What emerges from movement is a fully authentic embodied experience that can be woven into a therapeutically-productive and holistic narrative.
 Sandra has led mindful movement sessions for people presenting with a wide variety of comorbid conditions, including geriatric in-patients in a psychiatric setting, forensic clients and those from chronically underserved and marginalized communities.
 Sandra engages in a client-led, trauma-informed and anti-oppression practice that celebrates a client’s strength, skill and resilience.